How to Make Bone Broth in the Slow Cooker

-I started using the slow cooker to make bone broth a couple of years ago.
+I started using the slow cooker to make bone broth several years ago.
 At first, it didn’t seem to be of the same quality as the bone broth made on the stove in a stock pot.
 It didn’t gel as well and the second batch always had a funny, slightly-off flavor.

 I’ve found the trick is to set the slow cooker to warm.
 Believe it or not, the warm temp is high enough to properly make bone broth.

-2. Pick the meat off of the bones to serve (or freeze for later meals) and leave the rest of the chicken (giblets, skin and all) in the slow cooker.
+2. Pick the meat off of the bones to serve (or freeze for later meals) and leave the rest of the chicken (giblets, skin, and all) in the slow cooker.
 Add enough filtered water to cover the bones.
-(I use about 4 quarts of water, depending on the size of the chicken and the size of the slow cooker.)
+(I use about four quarts of water, depending on the size of the chicken and the size of the slow cooker.)

-4. Remove the chicken by scooping it into a strainer that is placed over a large bowl or pot.
+4. Remove the chicken by scooping it into a strainer placed over a large bowl or pot.
 The broth will be captured in the bowl or pot below the strainer.

-6. Return the chicken in the strainer to the slow cooker, add 3-4 quarts of water and repeat the process once or twice again.
-(I usually make 2-3 batches from one whole chicken carcass.)
+5. Return the chicken in the strainer to the slow cooker, add 3-4 quarts of water and repeat the entire process once or twice again.
+(I usually make 2-3 batches of bone broth from one whole chicken carcass.)